-How One Session of Hypnotherapy Finally Ended This Woman’s Debilitating Fear of Spiders
+How One Session of Hypnotherapy Finally Ended this Woman’s Debilitating Fear of Spiders

 Before she discovered the practice, she nearly suffered a heart attack every time she spotted a spider.

-Barker performed a hypnotherapy session with Daniel as the cameras rolled.
-When she was awoken from her session, she felt relaxed and calm.
+Barker performed a hypnotherapy session with Dr. Daniel as the cameras rolled.
+When she awoke from her session, she felt relaxed and calm.
 “I actually told the newscasters that I felt like I had been to a spa.”
 When a handler placed a tarantula in front of her, she didn’t flee—or reach for a lighter and a can of hairspray.
 She told Barker that she wasn’t worried.
-Daniel was able to handle the tarantula, letting it crawl across her hand.
-“Since the session, spiders no longer paralyze me—I see spiders at my house and I no longer get tachycardia or freak out,” says Daniel.
+Dr. Daniel was able to handle the tarantula, letting it crawl across her hand.
+“Since the session, spiders no longer paralyze me—I see spiders at my house and I no longer get tachycardia or freak out,” says Dr. Daniel.
 “I don’t love them, but I can tolerate them.”
-As for hypnosis, it took just the one session to learn how to deal with her fear of spiders and she now considers herself a believer of the practice of hypnosis.
+As for hypnosis, it took just the one session to learn how to deal with her fear of spiders and she now considers herself a believer in the practice of hypnosis.
 “I learned that the brain is a powerful thing.”

 - American Journal of Clinical Hypnosis: "Current issues in the treatment of specific phobia: recommendations for innovative applications of hypnosis"